-Keywords have been buzzwords in the world of online marketing for quite a while and they will certainly continue to be so for many years to come.
-This is because they are a very important aspect of your marketing strategy, since they are responsible for capturing the attention of your target audience and engaging them in your brand.
+Keywords has been a buzzword in the world of online marketing for quite a while, and it will certainly continue to be so for many years to come.
+This is because keywords are an important aspect of your marketing strategy, since they are responsible for capturing the attention of your target audience and engaging them in your brand.

-Not only do the keywords you implement into your content help you attract the right kind of audience, but they also tell search engines what your website is actually about, helping them estimate whether or not it is a relevant source of information, thereby determining its ranking.
+Not only do the keywords you implement into your content help attract the right kind of audience, they also tell search engines what your website is about, helping them estimate whether it’s a relevant source of information, thereby determining its ranking.

-However, what is significantly more important than keywords when it comes to SEO is your audience.
+However, your audience is significantly more important than keywords when it comes to SEO.
 Think about it.
 How would you know which keywords you should target if you have no idea who your target audience is?
-Do you know which terms they are typing in search engines when looking for something that you offer?
-You need to know who they are, so that you can implement proper keywords that they are actually already using.
+Do you know what terms they are typing into search engines when looking for something you offer?
+You need to know who they are so you can implement keywords they are already using.

-As a matter of fact, it can decrease them, and climbing back up can be pretty tough.
-Therefore, you need to start with your target audience before you go into keywords, because only when you have a defined audience will you be able to cater to them and use proper keywords effectively.
+As a matter of fact, keyword stuffing can hurt SEO rankings, and climbing back up can be pretty tough.
+Therefore, you need to start with your target audience before you go into keywords; only when you have a defined audience will you be able to cater to them and use keywords effectively.

-There is really quite a lot of content online, so standing out and cutting through the noise of competition can be pretty challenging sometimes.
-Implementing proper keywords into your content is what will help you reach out to your target audience and let them know about the products or services that you offer.
+There is a lot of content online, so standing out and cutting through the noise of competition can be pretty challenging.
+Implementing proper keywords into your content will help you reach out to your target audience and let them know about the products or services that you offer.

-However, as already briefly mentioned, you need to know your target audience in order to know which keywords to target.
-You need to understand their needs and preferences regarding your business, so that you can know how to get their attention.
+However, as already mentioned, you need to know your target audience in order to know which keywords to target.
+You need to understand their needs and preferences regarding your business so you can understand how to get their attention.

-Therefore, make sure you conduct proper keyword research and find out the exact terms that your target customers are typing in search engines.
-Implementing those terms into your content is exactly what will drive more people to your website and help you grow your business.
+Therefore, make sure you conduct proper keyword research and find out the exact terms your target customers are typing into search engines.
+Implementing those terms into your content will drive more people to your website and help you grow your business.

-If you don’t do that, but instead try and target everyone by making your content generic, and without the right keywords, you will not actually manage to achieve your goals.
-Targeting everyone means targeting no one, because you are not making your content engaging and compelling by not tailoring it to your specific audience’s needs.
+If you instead try to target everyone by making your content generic, without the right keywords, you won’t achieve your goals.
+Targeting everyone means targeting no one, because you’re not making your content engaging and compelling if you’re not targeting a specific audience’s needs.

 The traffic you receive from your SEO keywords is valuable only if it is the right kind of traffic.
 You may get a surge in traffic by implementing certain keywords related to your business, but that doesn’t mean that that kind of traffic will actually help your business grow.